MaciejCieslik1/JuliaSet/README.md

 ## 📜 Description
+The **JuliaSet** program is a hybrid project developed in C and assembly language.
+It utilizes the Allegro graphics library for rendering and displaying fractal visualizations.

 ## 📝 Note

+This game was created for "Computer Architecture" course during my first year of studies at Warsaw University of Technology.
 The project was transferred from my academic account on GitLab.

 ## ✅ Requirements